-This combined Smart Option Student Loan portfolio data provides insight into gross defaults of all Smart Option Student Loans since 2011, regardless of ownership or servicing standard.
-We believe historical loan performance data since 2011 is more representative of the expected performance of Smart Option Student Loans to be included in new Sallie Mae Bank trusts than data available for earlier periods.
-Data available for earlier periods includes a limited number of Smart Option Student Loan product types, a limited amount of loans in principal and interest repayment status, and limited periods of loan performance history.
-Combined Smart Option Student Loan portfolio data is presented by vintage principal and interest repayment years.
+This combined Smart Option Student Loan portfolio data provides insight into gross defaults of all Smart Option Student Loans since 2010, regardless of ownership or servicing standard.
+We believe historical loan performance data since 2010 is more representative of the expected performance of Smart Option Student Loans to be included in new Sallie Male Bank trusts than data available for earlier periods.
+Data available for earlier periods includes a limited number of Smart Option Student Loan product types, a limited amount of loans in principal and interiest repayment status, and limited periods of loan performance history.